Why Canada?

 Furthermore, Canada is the world's second biggest country, rich in natural resources including oil reserves second only to Saudi Arabia.

-Despite the abundance of natural wealth, real estate in many Canadian locations is cheap compared with other developed countries - although a combination of a rising currency and rapidly rising prices in some cites means this is no longer the case in a number of locations.
+Despite the abundance of natural wealth, real estate in most Canadian locations has traditionally been cheap compared with other developed countries.
+A combination of a rising currency and rapidly rising real estate prices means this is no longer the case in much of Canada.

 Canada Day, Ontario